NewYorkCityCouncil/council.nyc.gov/docs/CONTENT_GUIDELINES.md

 * In reference to specific street names, always spell out and capitalize words like *Boulevard*, *Avenue* and *Street*.
 For street names that are also numbers, spell out and capitalize *First* through *Ninth* and use figures for *10th* and higher.
 * If a street name includes a cardinal direction, abbreviate *North*, *South*, *East* and *West* only when referring to a specific building (e.g. *326 W. 17th Street*, or *East 34th Street*).

+## Phone Numbers

+* Phone numbers use hyphens between groups of numbers (e.g. *212-123-4567*).
+Do not use parentheses around area codes.
+Area codes and country codes get no special treatment and aren't preceded by a 1 or plus sign.

 ## Capitalization

 * **Titles** should always be capitalized when they appear before a person’s name.